Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Washington DC"
   date_start = "2020-12-15"
   date_end = " "
   description = """Gender Assessment for Dominican Republic Report.
-Develop the statistical methodology and perform the prioritization exercise to benchmark and prioritize the main gender gaps faced by Dominican Republic according to the country’s performance globally and against a group of peers.
-"""
+My duty in this report is to identify the main gender gaps that the country faces across different domains, contributing to better inform policy design."""

 [[experience]]
   title = "Research Assistant"